 Ko Jum and Ko Siboya

-Located off the coast between Krabi and Ko Lanta, Ko Jum and Ko Siboya They are among the most secluded islands in the province.
+Located off the coast between Krabi and Ko Lanta, Ko Jum and Ko Siboya are among the most secluded islands in the province.
 Far from the hustle and bustle of Ko Phi Phi or even Ko Lanta, they offer a much more rural and peaceful atmosphere.

 These two neighboring islands have much in common: modest villages, often deserted beaches, and a relaxed atmosphere where time seems to flow a little more slowly.
 Here, there are no large resorts or mass tourism, but rather a few simple accommodations and a still very present local life.